Brighton History Book

 It took Dr Alexander 18 months to write Brighton and Surrounds and she found it particularly interesting because one of her ancestors had a farm at Brighton.
 A freelance historian, Dr Alexander has used her qualifications and experience in Tasmania's history to write 20 commissioned histories of Tasmanian institutions.
 Dr Alexander is currently preparing additional material for the book to be re-published soon.

-Brighton and Surrounds is available for purchase from Brighton Council and is available from booksellers in Hobart and the Brighton Post Office.
+Brighton and Surrounds may be purchased from booksellers in Hobart and the Brighton Post Office.
 For further information or to buy a book, please contact the Brighton Council on (03) 6268 7000, between 8.15am and 4.45pm (Mon - Fri).

 1 Tivoli Road